 How to Make a Teepee Trellis

-A teepee plant support should be 6-8 feet tall (although, a short 4-footer will work for some plants) and can be constructed out of branch cuttings from your own yard for the most elemental and economical trellis.
+A teepee plant support should be 6 to 8 feet (2 m.) tall (although, a short 4 foot (1 m.) will work for some plants) and can be constructed out of branch cuttings from your own yard for the most elemental and economical trellis.
 Depending upon the type of wood you use, the poles may only last a year or two or may last for six or seven years.
 Water loving trees that grow near ponds, swamps, or rivers tend to have great flexibility.
-Apple, elm, cedar, cypress and oak branches will last several years while branches from scrubby trees such as mulberry, sycamore or grapevines will likely rot within a year or two.
+Apple, elm, cedar, cypress, and oak branches will last several years while branches from scrubby trees such as mulberry, sycamore, or grapevines will likely rot within a year or two.

 Many people use bamboo to make their teepee plant support.
 You can either purchase bamboo poles or if you are lucky enough to have access to a stand, cut your own with a hacksaw.
 Remove any leaf shoots using pruning shears.
-Cut the bamboo in 8-foot lengths, creating anywhere from five to 10 poles.
+Cut the bamboo in 8 foot (2 m.) lengths, creating anywhere from five to ten poles.
 Allow the poles to dry thoroughly and then they can be used as is or painted or stained.

 Whatever you decide to use for supports, the basic premise is the same.
-Take your three to 10 supports and tie them together at the top, spacing the bottoms of the supports at ground level and pushing them in a good couple of inches.
+Take your three to ten supports and tie them together at the top, spacing the bottoms of the supports at ground level and pushing them in a good couple of inches (5 cm.).
 You can tie the poles with garden twine or something sturdier such as copper wire, again depending upon how permanent the structure will be and how heavy the vine is likely to get.
 You can cover the copper or iron wire with a rope of grapevines or willow to camouflage it.